WMS and TMS Synchronization: The Key to a 100% Efficient Supply Chain

 End-to-end visibility: From order to final delivery

-This is the most cited benefit, and for good reason.
+This is the most frequently cited benefit, and for good reason.
 Integration transforms your previously opaque supply chain into an open book.

-Increased operational efficiency: Save time and reduce errors
+Tenfold increase in operational efficiency: Save time and reduce errors

 Automating the exchange of information between the two systems eliminates a large amount of low value-added manual tasks .